tytydraco/yessleep/out/The_EyeRub_High.md

 I was a teenager when everything happened, so the memories are kinda fuzzy.
 My parents don't remember anything and the few people I still keep in contact with from that school have only small recollections of what transpired.
 If it weren't for them, I'd have thought I dreamt everything up somehow.
 Despite my research and scavenging, local news came up dry: no obituaries, articles, or otherwise discussing the Eye-Rub High game.

-The people I knew from then claimed their parents didn't remember anything, with some chalking it up to it having been an exaggeration: "You know how we were at that age, always coming up with a new way to give our parents a scare."
+The people I knew from then claimed their parents didn't remember anything, with one chalking it up to it having been an exaggeration: "You know how we were at that age, always coming up with a new way to give our parents a scare."

 But this was more than a scare.
 It was real.
 It had happened.
 And I'm finally ready, I think, to really talk about it.